-BMEN 342/742.
+BMEN 3420/6420 and CENG 6420.
 Transport in Cells and Organs

-Fundamental principles of fluid mechanics and mass transport will be applied to biological systems at the cellular, tissue, and organ levels.
+Fundamental principles of fluid mechanics and mass transport are applied to biological systems at the cellular, tissue, and organ levels.
 The topics of this course are the cardiovascular and respiratory systems; cell adhesion and migration; intracellular,

-BMEN 663.
+BMEN 6630.
 Cell Mechanics

 cell membrane mechanics, mechanics of the cytoskeleton, models of cell viscoelasticity, cell adhesion, active cell processes, flow-induced deformation of blood cells,